AdobeDocs/dynamic-media-classic.en/contributing.md

 ### Create an issue {#create-an-issue}

 Do you have a suggestion, observation about the current docs, or question the way something is described?
-Then please create an issue.
+Then create an issue.
 Issues are also excellent if you have something to contribute, but do not feel comfortable editing the docs or making a pull request yourself.

 Issues let you easily describe your idea for improvement to the docs and a documentation team member can review it.
 To create an issue, select **[!UICONTROL Log an issue]** at the top of the right navigation panel on any page.